ASQA is introducing a suite of procedural improvements

 As part of the move to increasingly risk-based and proportionate regulation, ASQA is introducing a suite of procedural improvements relating to how we conduct audits and make decisions.

-- Earlier publication of regulatory decisions (as previously advised)
+- Earlier publication of regulatory decisions

 - Changes to ASQA’s decision-making processes